RedDoorAnalytics/stdmest/NOTES.md

-Things to implement/add/consider:

-* Consider doing some calculations on the cloglog scale.

 Notes:

 * I _think_ I have implemented using distinct values of _t only.
 Tested it a little and seemed okay!